by David C. Grabbe

 A third example: The original institution held that the Passover lamb had to be set aside on the tenth day of the month and observed until the fourteenth day (roughly three and a half days later), when it was killed.
 The gospel accounts of the Passover, though, show the preparations being made more or less on the day before (see Mark 14:12; Luke 22:7-8).
 It does not show Christ and the disciples picking out a lamb days before.
 Yet, interestingly, at the beginning of Christ's ministry, He was identified as "the Lamb of God who takes away the sins of the world" (John 1:29).
 He was "observed" for three and a half years, and seen to be without blemish by an untold number of people.
 Again, the symbolism and principle are still there, but the literal application of God's command is unnecessary.

-In the New Testament examples and instructions regarding Passover (John 13:1-30; Matthew 26:26-30; Mark 14:12-26; Luke 22:7-23; I Corinthians 11:17-34), the emphasis is on Christ Himself—His example and His atoning sacrifice—rather than on the bitterness of our sins.
+In the New Testament examples and instructions regarding Passover (John 13:1-30; Matthew 26:26-30; Mark 14:12-26; Luke 22:7-23; I Corinthians 11:17-34), the emphasis is on Christ Himself—His example and His sacrifice—rather than on the bitterness of our sins.
 Certainly, we should remember that it was because of our sins that Christ had to die, but our sins are not something to be memorialized!
 Our "bitterness" has been taken away if we have accepted Christ's blood.
-His atoning sacrifice—His broken body and spilled blood—is what we remember each year.
+His sacrifice is what we remember each year.